 - Chocolate sprinkles

-- Small scoop of coffee ice cream (optional)
+- Small scoop of coffee ice cream, optional

-For the Drink
+For the Mocha Drink

 - 1 cup sweetened condensed milk